-An optimized Mergesort implementation is shown next.
+An optimized Mergesort implementation is shown in Figure 7.10.
 It reverses the order of the second subarray during the initial copy.
-Now the current positions of the two subarrays work inwards from the ends, allowing the end of each subarray to act as a sentinel for the other.
-Unlike the previous implementation, no test is needed to check for when one of the two subarrays becomes empty.
-This version also uses Insertion Sort to sort small subarrays.
+Now the current positions of the two subarrays work inwards from the ends, allowing the end of each subarray